 Prior to calendar year 2002, it had been the working policy of the Department of Administration, on behalf of the Commission, to call Tax-Exempt Veterans Mortgage Bonds for special redemption based on the highest estimated market price, while taking into consideration the Legislature's mandate that the veterans housing loan program be self-amortizing.
-Since that time, this working policy has been modified from time to time to address both (1) the impact special redemption cross-calls have on the cash flow that supports all Veterans Mortgage Bonds, and (2) compliance with applicable federal tax law restrictions.
+Since that time, this working policy has been modified from time to time to address both (1) the impact special redemption cross-calls have on the cash flow that supports all Veterans Mortgage Bonds and (2) compliance with applicable federal tax law restrictions.
 This working policy may be further modified from time to time and is subject to change at any time.
-While the Tax-Exempt Veterans Mortgage Bonds that were called for special redemption in calendar year 2009 were those with the highest interest rates, the Tax-Exempt Veterans Mortgage Bonds called for special redemption in calendar year 2010 reflect the working policy outlined above.
+While the Tax-Exempt Veterans Mortgage Bonds that were called for special redemption in calendar year 2009 were those with the highest interest rates, the Tax-Exempt Veterans Mortgage Bonds called for special redemption in calendar years 2010 and 2011 reflect the working policy outlined above.

-The most recent special redemption of Tax-Exempt Veterans Mortgage Bonds occurred on November 1, 2010, as summarized in Table III-15.
-This special redemption used both prepayments of veterans housing loans funded with Tax-Exempt Veterans Mortgage Bonds and money available from the Insurance Reserve Account, in excess of amounts required to meet scheduled debt service on all Tax-Exempt Veterans Mortgage Bonds.
-During calendar year 2010 other special redemptions of Tax-Exempt Veterans Mortgage Bonds (using solely prepayments of veterans housing loans funded with Tax-Exempt Veterans Mortgage Bonds) occurred on January 1 (aggregate of \$2 million), May 1 (aggregate of \$5 million), and August 1 (aggregate of \$3 million).
+The most recent special redemption of Tax-Exempt Veterans Mortgage Bonds occurred on September 1, 2011, as summarized in Table III-15.
+This special redemption used prepayments of veterans housing loans funded with Tax-Exempt Veterans Mortgage Bonds.
+During calendar year 2011 other special redemptions of Tax-Exempt Veterans Mortgage Bonds using prepayments of veterans housing loans occurred on February 15 (aggregate of \$11 million) and May 1 (aggregate of \$5 million) In addition, an additional special redemption in the amount of approximately \$3 million occurred on May 1, 2011 using money available from the Insurance Reserve Account, in excess of amounts required to meet scheduled debt service on all Tax-Exempt Veterans Mortgage Bonds.

-NOVEMBER 1, 2010 SPECIAL REDEMPTION TAX-EXEMPT VETERANS MORTGAGE BONDS
+SEPTEMBER 1, 2011 SPECIAL REDEMPTION TAX-EXEMPT VETERANS MORTGAGE BONDS